Studio1HQ/Velt-Template/README.md

 - 🎨 **UI Components**: Comprehensive set of accessible UI components using Radix UI and shadcn/ui
 - 📱 **Responsive Design**: Fully responsive layout that works on all devices
 - 🚀 **Performance**: Built with React + Vite for fast development and optimal performance
+- 🧠 **TempoLabs Integration**: Enhanced development experience with AI-powered tools

+## About TempoLabs

+[TempoLabs](https://www.tempo.new/) is a platform where designers and developers collaborate on code.
+It provides AI-powered tools to build React applications up to 10x faster with features like:

+- Visual editing of React components
+- Design system integration
+- AI code generation and assistance
+- Seamless GitHub integration
+- Drag-and-drop interface that feels like a design tool

+This starter kit integrates TempoLabs' development tools to enhance workflow and productivity.

 ## Tech Stack